 In addition to the activity of irradiated materials, another measure of acceptability is the dose rate from emitted $\gamma$ rays.
-FISPACT uses two approximate estimates of the $\gamma$ dose rate - contact dose from the surface of a semi-infinite slab or dose at a given distance from a point source.
+FISPACT uses two approximate estimates of the $\gamma$ dose rate due to irradiation by neutrons - contact dose from the surface of a semi-infinite slab or dose at a given distance from a point source.